The one article about Hoisting to rule them all.

 Hoisting for variables declared with let or const

-In the case of variables declared with let and const , the JS engine stores in separate memory space but, they remain uninitialized.
+In the case of variables declared with let and const The JS engine stores them in separate memory space but they remain uninitialized.
 It means, JS is aware of their existence, but we cannot access them before their declaration unlike variables declared with var.
 You will get a reference error ReferenceError: variable is not defined.

 let and const are features of ES6 and they were introduced to overcome this shortcoming of var.